Amsterdam/design-system/documentation/component-docs-guidelines.md

 Generic documentation of components should be placed in the CSS component folder, `/packages/css/src/{component-name}`.
 The main file (`README.md`) contains all the generic information about this component.
 Optionally you could have CSS specific documentation.
 This should be named after the CSS component with a suffix `-css`, e.g. `heading-css.md`.

 Every React component has to have a `README.md`.
-Like the CSS specific documenation, here we can write the React specific documentation if needed.
+Like the CSS specific documentation, here we can write the React specific documentation if needed.
+If there's no React specific documentation, this README.md should only contain a link to the generic documentation in `/packages/css/src/{component-name}/README.md`

 ## Documentation content and structure